rupaltotale/Movie-Genre-Predictor/README.md

 # Movie-Genre-Predictor
-A data science project that uses machine learning models to predict genres of movies.
+A data science project that uses a machine learning model to predict genres of movies.

 This project contains 5 python notebooks and should be reviewed in the following order: